 These fast citizenship programs are more difficult for citizens of emerging world countries, but might be perfect for some Americans, Canadians, Europeans, etc.

-In any of these cases, if you need help to quickly become a citizen of another country and want to get the process started, you can learn more on our second passport page and you can apply for a personal strategy call with me here.
+In any of these cases, if you need help to quickly become a citizen of another country and want to get the process started, you can apply for a call with me to build your own Nomad Strategy (including passports) by clicking here.

 Latest posts by Andrew Henderson (see all)

 - Two ways for entrepreneurs to KEEP more of their money - April 26, 2017